harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - It is possible to combine pointer-to-const and const pointer, which makes **const-pointer-to-const**.
 It cannot be changed to point to another address, nor can the value of the pointee be changed.
 	- It can only be dereferenced to get the value it is pointing at.

+## Intro to pass by address
-## Pass by address
+### Pass by address

 >[!reminder]
 >Values can be passed to a function via pass-by-value or pass-by-reference.

 - C++ provides a third way to pass values to a function called pass-by-address.
-- Pass-by-address means passing the memory address of a variable to a function, allowing the function to access and modify the actual variable.
-This is typically done using pointers.
+- **Pass-by-address** means passing the memory address of a variable to a function, allowing the function to access and modify the actual variable.
+	- This is typically done by using a pointer for a function parameter (e.g. `int* ptr`), and then making a function call with an argument that has an address-of operator (e.g. `&arg`).
 - For example:

 ```C++